naetherm/docchatllm/README.md

 ## Features

-- Upload documents in various formats (e.g., PDF, Images).
+- Upload documents in various formats (e.g., PDF, Image-Documents, DOCX).
 - Engage in chat-like interactions to extract information from documents.
 - User-friendly interface powered by Streamlit.